Posted on February 22, 2018

 / Our Blog

-/ How to Estimate Fire Sprinkler System Cost
+/ How to Estimate the Cost of a Fire Sprinkler System in Houston

 If you’re looking for ways to improve fire safety in your property or business, you are wise to consider installing fire sprinklers.
 A functional sprinkler system provides 24-hour coverage against fire, drastically reducing property damage and loss of life if a fire occurs.

 Perhaps you recognize the merits of fire sprinklers, but you’re concerned about what the installation cost might be.
 Rest assured that it’s not as much as you think!
 A fire sprinkler cost assessment conducted by the National Fire Protection Association (NFPA) in 2013 estimated the average fire sprinkler system cost to be $1.35 per sprinklered square foot or about $6,000 for new construction and 4,500-square-foot home.

 Even with this fire sprinkler system estimate in mind, it’s important to consider what factors affect the average cost of fire sprinklers.

 - New construction: The most practical time to install sprinklers is during the initial construction phase of a building.
 The estimate in this situation is likely to run $1 to $2 per sprinklered square foot, including equipment and installation.

 - Retrofits: You can install sprinklers in an existing property or business for an estimated cost of $2 to $7 per sprinklered square foot.
 A retrofitted high-rise typically costs $2 to $4 per sprinklered square foot.